 We all know the feeling: it’s your turn to order at the restaurant or to ask for information at the tourist center, and your mind goes blank… Ermmmhhh….
 Before you get a chance to speak, the person you were going to speak to already switched to English.

 A great way to avoid this kind of situation is to have your first sentence ready, and maybe some more vocab you might need for the basic Italian conversation you intend to have.

 Get researching before getting out, and prepare as if you were going to an Italian conversation lesson.
-You’ll get more chances of getting people to answer in Italian and to practice your Italian conversation skills!
+You’ll get more chances of getting people to answer in Italian and to practise your Italian conversation skills!

 The previous point will also help you in another essential aspect of being successful in Italian conversations: being confident.